joergen-vs/73027c42-c2cd-4c62-b1f4-2532c0eb8dab/usage/aspirations/addml-classes.md

   * maxOccurs `Upper limit of occurence of record in file.`

 ## <a id="recordDefinition"/>recordDefinition : [definition](#definition)
-Declaration of how the record is constructed.
+Declaration of how the record is structured.
 #### Items
 * fieldDefinitionReference `Reference-object pointing to a field.`
   * definitionReference `Pointer to fieldDefinition.`